-We have financed our operations since inception primarily through public and private sales of our equity securities, which, from inception through December 31, 2008, have totaled approximately \$205 million and, to a lesser degree, through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, and funding under equipment leasing agreements.
+We have financed our operations since inception primarily through public and private sales of our equity securities, which, from inception through March 31, 2009, have totaled approximately \$212 million and, to a lesser degree, through grant funding, payments received under research agreements and collaborations, interest earned on cash, cash equivalents, and short-term investments, and funding under equipment leasing agreements.
 These financing sources have generally allowed us to maintain adequate levels of cash and other liquid investments.

-Our combined cash, cash equivalents and short-term investments totaled \$16,326,000 at December 31, 2008, a decrease of \$6,136,000 from June 30, 2008.
-The primary uses of cash, cash equivalents and short-term investments during the six months ended December 31, 2008 included \$7,089,000 to finance our operations and working capital requirements, and \$28,000 in capital equipment additions.
-The primary source of cash, cash equivalents and short-term investments was from equity transactions, of which net proceeds of \$1,042,000 was raised during the six months ended December 31, 2008, principally through our agreement with Fusion Capital.
+Our combined cash and cash equivalents totaled \$19,076,000 at March 31, 2009, a decrease of \$3,386,000 from June 30, 2008.
+The primary uses of cash, cash equivalents and short-term investments during the nine months ended March 31, 2009 included \$10,586,000 to finance our operations and working capital requirements, and \$34,000 in capital equipment additions.
+The primary source of cash, cash equivalents and short-term investments was from equity transactions, of which net proceeds of \$7,343,000 were raised during the nine months ended March 31, 2009, principally through our agreement with Fusion Capital.

-Pursuant to the agreement with Fusion Capital, we have the right over a 25-month period to sell shares of our common stock to Fusion Capital from time to time in amounts between \$60,000 and \$2 million, depending on certain conditions as set forth in the agreement, up to an aggregate of \$15 million.
-The number of shares to be issued to Fusion Capital during each sale will be determined based on a stock price ("Purchase Price") that is the lower of the (a) the lowest sale price of common stock on the purchase date or (b) the arithmetic average of the three (3) lowest closing sale prices of common stock during the twelve (12) consecutive business days (ten (10) days in certain circumstances) ending on the business day immediately preceding the purchase date (to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
-We will control the timing and amount of any sales of shares to Fusion Capital.
-In order to comply with Nasdaq Capital Market rules, we cannot issue to Fusion Capital more than 19.99% of outstanding common stock shares as of October 27, 2008 without shareholder approval, which we do not intend to seek.
+Pursuant to the agreement with Fusion Capital, we had the right over a 25-month period to sell shares of our common stock to Fusion Capital from time to time in amounts between \$60,000 and \$2 million, depending on certain conditions as set forth in the agreement, up to an aggregate of \$15 million.
+The number of shares issued to Fusion Capital during each sale was determined based on a stock price ("Purchase Price") that was the lower of the (a) the lowest sale price of common stock on the purchase date or (b) the arithmetic average of the three (3) lowest closing sale prices of common stock during the twelve (12) consecutive business days (ten (10) days in certain circumstances) ending on the business day immediately preceding the purchase date (to be appropriately adjusted for any reorganization, recapitalization, non-cash dividend, stock split or other similar transaction).
+We controlled the timing and amount of the sales of shares to Fusion Capital.
+In accordance with NASDAQ Capital Market rules, Aastrom did not seek shareholder approval to issue more than 19.99% of its outstanding common stock shares to Fusion Capital.

-There are certain events of default which, if such an event would occur, would eliminate the obligation of Fusion Capital to purchase shares from us.
-Such events include, but are not limited to, (i) shares of our common stock not being listed on any one of several stock exchanges outlined in the agreement and (ii) a "material adverse change" in our business or operations.
-In addition, Fusion Capital shall not have the obligation to purchase any shares of our common stock on any business day that the Purchase Price of our common stock is below \$0.10.
-The common stock purchase agreement may be terminated by us at any time at our discretion without any cost to us.
-There are no negative covenants, restrictions on future fundings, penalties or liquidated damages in the agreement.
+There were certain events of default which, if such an event were to occur, would have eliminated the obligation of Fusion Capital to purchase shares from us.
+Such events included, but were not limited to, (i) shares of our common stock not being listed on any one of several stock exchanges outlined in the agreement and (ii) a "material adverse change" in our business or operations.
+In addition, Fusion Capital did not have the obligation to purchase any shares of our common stock on any business day that the Purchase Price of our common stock is below \$0.10.
+The common stock purchase agreement could have terminated by us at any time at our discretion without any cost to us.
+There were no negative covenants, restrictions on future fundings, penalties or liquidated damages in the agreement.
 The proceeds received by us under the common stock purchase agreement will be used to conduct operations and continue to conduct our clinical development programs.

 In consideration for entering into the agreement, upon execution of the common stock purchase agreement in October 2008, we issued to Fusion Capital 1,936,317 shares of our common stock as a commitment fee.
-Also, we will issue to Fusion Capital an additional 1,936,317 shares as a commitment fee pro rata as we receive the up to \$15 million of future funding.
+Also, we issued to Fusion Capital an additional 1,113,835 shares as a pro rata commitment fee.